yyanghly/COMP3340_GroupProject/SAC_Discrete/README.md

 ## Overview

-This directory contains the work for the COMP3340 course's group project.
 This repo focuses on the implementation of Discrete Soft Actor-Critic algorithm.

 ## Installation